Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: Conclusions

 \section{Conclusions}

 The topological charge density of lattice QCD using both the fermionic and gluonic definitions is analyzed in this paper.
 The topological charge density for the fermionic definition is calculated using the SMP method, while the gluonic definition employs the Wilson flow.
 The SMP method offers advantages in computing the topological charge for the fermionic definition compared to the point sources, particularly with the parameters $(4,2)$, which is used effectively to compute the topological charge of the fermionic definition and significantly reduce computational resource requirements.
 The SMP method with parameters $(4,2)$ offers a potential approach for calculating TCDC and the topological susceptibility of the fermionic definition.
-The SMP method with parameters $(4,2)$ can be used to determine the proper flow time $\tau_{\text{pr}}$.

-We investigate the proper flow time for calculating the topological charge, topological susceptibility, and the TCDC of the gluonic definition using the Wilson flow.
-It is important to note that the proper flow time may differ when calculating the topological charge, topological charge density, topological susceptibility, and TCDC using the Wilson flow method.
-Specifically, the flow time for calculating the topological charge is the longest, followed by the time for TCDC, with the shortest time allocated for the topological susceptibility.
+The SMP method with parameters $(4,2)$ can effectively determine the matching Wilson flow time, $\tau_{\text{mr}}$, for the TCDC of the gluonic definition, as well as $\tau_{\text{qmr}}$ for the topological charge defined by the gluonic field.
+Studies have shown that the matching flow time can be determined using the SMP method, providing a benchmark for selecting the Wilson flow time for calculating the topological charge and its density correlation function.
+However, the universality of this method requires further investigation.

-By identifying the topological charge calculated via the Wilson flow that is closest to that determined by the SMP method, we can ascertain the proper flow time $\tau_{\text{qpr}}$ for the calculation of the topological charge of the gluonic definition.
-The proper flow time $\tau_{\text{ps}}$ for calculating the topological susceptibility using the Wilson flow is identified as the point at which the susceptibility no longer decreases with increasing flow time.
-However, both $\tau_{\text{ps}}$ and $\tau_{\text{qpr}}$ are not suitable for calculating TCDC.
-The proper flow time $\tau_{\text{pr}}$ can indeed be determined using the matching parameter $\Xi_{AB}$. $\tau_{\text{pr}}$ is the optimal choice for calculating TCDC and a good choice for the topological susceptibility.

 The TCDC of the gluonic definition has also been analyzed using the Wilson flow in this work.
 Given its severe singularities and lattice artifacts, the Wilson flow serves as an effective smoothing method.
-We employ the TCDC calculated at the proper flow time to extract the pseudoscalar glueball mass through curve fitting.
+We employ the TCDC calculated at the matching Wilson flow time to extract the pseudoscalar glueball mass through curve fitting.
 The pseudoscalar glueball mass obtained from the continuous extrapolation of three ensembles is consistent with results from other studies.